UK Edition. Click here for US version.

 Uncommon side effects (may affect up to 1 in 100 people):

-• hallucination, feeling too happy, lack of caring, thinking abnormal
+• hallucination, feeling too happy, lack of caring, thinking abnormal, aggression,

 • convulsion, involuntary muscle contractions, abnormal coordination, moving a lot, amnesia, decreased

-feeling, speech disorder, dizziness while standing up, migraine
+feeling, speech disorder, dizziness while standing up, passing out, migraine,

 • inflammation of the oesophagus, difficulty swallowing, haemorrhoids, increased saliva, tongue disorder,

-• eye swelling, purple spots on skin, hair loss, cold sweat, dry skin, hives
+• eye swelling, purple spots on skin, face swelling, hair loss, cold sweat, dry skin, hives, itching,

-• vaginal haemorrhage, female sexual dysfunction, malaise, chills, fever, weakness, thirst, weight
+• vaginal haemorrhage, sexual dysfunction, female sexual dysfunction, menstrual irregularities, swelling of

 decreased, weight increased.